abhiii-09/knowYourFest/README.md

 # Know Your Fest
-A front-end web development mini project
+A full stack web development mini project

 ## Technologies Used -
 1. HTML